 Sea salt is a great tool when you have stubborn dirt or debris that require extra scrubbing power.
 Simply mix the salt with a little lemon juice, and scrub to make your pots and pans clean and fresh smelling.
 A sea salt solution mixed with hot water can also be a great way to clean grease from the drain and remove any odors.

 Get control of the VOCs in your home by switching to natural cleaning products.
-For more information on how to improve your indoor air quality, give Adon Complete Property Solutions a call at 903-201-4397.
+For more information on how to improve your indoor air quality, give Adon Complete Air Conditioning and Heating a call at 903-201-4397.
 Our team will be happy to answer all your HVAC questions!

 Image provided by Shutterstock